 One of the easiest ways to downsize on supplies is to create a detailed inventory of all of your office supplies, go through them one by one, and then re-evaluate which of them are really necessary to your nonprofit’s activities.

-In addition to that, you probably don’t need as large of an office space as you currently have.
-A great way to downsize on office space is to allow your employees to work remotely.
+In addition to that, you probably don’t need as large of office space as you currently have.
+A great way to downsize office space is to allow your employees to work remotely.
 In this way, you can reduce the number of desks needed or if you’re a smaller nonprofit – maybe even eliminate the office altogether.
 Some nonprofits choose to sign up for an office-sharing space where they schedule meeting rooms or offices just when they need them.